learn-co-curriculum/phase-0-intro-to-js-2-modifying-objects/README.md

 ## Problem Statement

-Arrays are great for representing simple, ordered data sets, but they're generally not so great at modeling a more complex structure.
+`Array`s are great for representing simple, ordered data sets, but they're generally not so great at modeling a more complex structure.
 For that, we need `Object`s.